ovh/docs/pages/platform/ai-training/10_HOWTO_submit_job/guide.en-ie.md

 ### Step 7 - Overriding the Docker entrypoint (optional)

 The Docker image you provided in Step 6 includes an entrypoint for your container.
 You can override this entrypoint by specifying your own command.
-Once the entrypoint is setup click `Next`{.action}.
+Once the entrypoint is set up click `Next`{.action}.

 ![image](images/11_submit_entrypoint.png){.thumbnail}